allroundtesters/scala-steps/PITCHME.md

 ## Scala Object Oriented

-- EveryValue is an Object
+- Every Value is an Object
 - Class(Type) and Trait(Behavior)
 - Multiple inheritance
   * Extended By Subclassing